 UI Fallbacks & Soft Prompts: Implementation Architecture

 Establishes the technical foundation for custom permission interfaces that precede native browser prompts.
-Soft prompts reduce friction, preserve user trust, and route denied users to alternative engagement channels within the broader Frontend Permission UX & Subscription Flows ecosystem.
+Soft prompts reduce friction, preserve user trust, and route denied users to alternative engagement channels within the broader Frontend Permission UX & Subscription Flows section.
 Implementation requires strict component lifecycle isolation, non-blocking DOM rendering, and absolute separation between custom UI state and browser permission state.

 Soft Prompt vs. Native Prompt: Technical Boundaries